jwhuang42/ansible-script/hadoop/deploy_handbook.md

     - Look JVM args in `book/config-hadoop.yaml` and change if needed.
         - **Note**: Understand what existing argument means first.
    - Execute `ansible-playbook book/config-hadoop.yaml -vv`

-        - Note: Native compression test would fail since some files are not configured yet.
-This shouldn't affect Hadoop initialization though.
+### Hadoop Provision

-## Hadoop Provision
+If this is the first time start the cluster, check `Start Hadoop cluster for the first time`, otherwise check `Start Hadoop cluster from the shutdown state`.

-### Start Hadoop cluster for the first time
+#### Start Hadoop cluster for the first time

 **Note**: If this script failed in the middle, you would need to delete the hadoop data directory and undone zk format.
 So far we only have script to delete